Cause of Anthrax

 It is also reportable to the Canadian Food Inspection Agency (CFIA).

 Prevention is the best course of action and vaccination is the best method to protect against anthrax.
 The Sterne vaccine is the only licensed vaccine in Canada, and is only labelled for use in cattle, sheep, horses, goats and pigs.
+It may be used off-label for some species (e.g. bison) - consult your veterinarian for information on off label use.
 The vaccine will produce immunity, but requires seven to 10 days for immunity to develop.
-If anthrax is suspected, early diagnosis and treatment is important because of the rapid action of the disease.
+If anthrax is suspected, early diagnosis and treatment are important because of the rapid action of the disease.
 Anthrax can be treated with antibiotics that will kill the bacteria, but this does not offer long-term protection against infection.
 Antibiotics and the vaccine cannot be used at the same time because antibiotics will prevent the vaccine from working.
 If antibiotics are used, vaccination must be postponed until the effect of the antibiotic has worn off.
-Your local veterinarian is the best sources of information on treatment and prevention methods for anthrax.
+Your local veterinarian is the best source of information on treatment and prevention methods for anthrax.

 Although all mammals are susceptible to anthrax, it is primarily a disease of herbivores.
 Cattle, bison, sheep, goats and horses are highly susceptible.
 Omnivores, like pigs, and carnivores, such as dogs and cats, are less susceptible and can sometimes be exposed to the bacterium repeatedly before becoming infected.
 Birds and wildlife also appear to be at a lower risk for anthrax.